jomjol/AI-on-the-edge-device/README.md

 For further background information, head to [Neural Networks](https://www.heise.de/select/make/2021/6/2126410443385102621), [Training Neural Networks](https://www.heise.de/select/make/2022/1/2134114065999161585) and [Programming on the ESP32](https://www.heise.de/select/make/2022/2/2204010051597422030)

-## Download
+### Download
 The latest available version is available on the [Releases page](https://github.com/jomjol/AI-on-the-edge-device/releases).

+### Flashing of the ESP32
-Initially you will have to flash it through an USB connection.
+Initially you will have to flash the ESP32 through an USB connection.
 Later an update is possible directly over the Air (OTA).

-## Web Installer

-There is a Web Installer available, that will work right out of the web browser Edge and Chrome You can access it with the following link: https://jomjol.github.io/AI-on-the-edge-device/index.html
+There are different ways to flash your ESP32:
+- [Web Installer and Console](https://jomjol.github.io/AI-on-the-edge-device/index.html) (Webbrowser based tool to flash the ESP32 and extract the Log over USB)
+- Flash Tool from Espressif
+- ESPtool (Command Line Tool)

+See the [Wiki](https://github.com/jomjol/AI-on-the-edge-device/wiki/Installation) for more information.

 ## Casing